 Just north of Baa, we will venture into Raa Atoll, one of most unexplored atolls.
 However, this group of islands is regularly visited by mantas and hosts some stunning dive sites.
 Vertical walls covered in soft corals, gardens of anemones and mantas gliding above our heads are only a few of the marvels of the region.

 Ari Atoll is famous for being regularly visited by whale sharks.
 Venturing into this atoll, we will seek out these gentle giants and have a chance to visit some of the richest and most spectacular dive sites in the Maldives.
 Ari Atoll also hosts the second largest manta population in the country, and we will have many opportunities to find manta aggregations and night feeding events at specific sites.

 We will finally visit Lhaviyani Atoll, another spectacular northern atoll.
 Here sharks, schools of eagle rays, tunas and other large pelagic fish will be the main characters in our dives.
 We’ll also have the possibility of encountering more manta rays and diving one of the most beautiful shipwrecks in the country.

-Keep in mind, the exact itinerary depends on the weather conditions and manta aggregations.
+Keep in mind, exact itinerary depends on the vessel, the weather conditions and manta aggregations.